kristjanvj/omnet-httptools/README.md

 It was written as part of the author's Ph.D. dissertation work and actively used in a number of research projects and papers.
 The HttpTools project itself is described in

 Jonsson, K., HttpTools: A Toolkit for Simulation of Web Hosts in OMNeT++.
 In proceedings of the 2nd OMNeT++ workshop, Rome, Italy, 2009.
-A pdf of the paper is available in downloads.

 ## The components